vaginessa/dns-wiki/IPtables.md

 -A to append the chain to parent

 // Blacklist
 If no rules are activated or been executed then Blacklist Mode will be automatically used.

+// ndc firewall enable|disable
+Activates or deactivates the entire firewall

+//Block a specific UID (example: 2000) ndc firewall set_uid_rule 2000 block

 ````